Think of your favorite YouTube channels. What do they all have in common?

 Content marketing guru Neil Patel is never afraid to throw a CTA at you, so why should you be?

-If you are selling merchandise or promoting an upcoming event that you want your audience to know about, your banner is also a great place to mention it.
+If you are selling merchandise or promoting an upcoming event that you want your audience to know about, your YouTube banner is also a great place to mention it.

 8. Coordinate your YouTube banner with your channel icon

 If you want your YouTube profile page to look professional, every design element should blend seamlessly together.

-The first things viewers will probably look at when they land on your profile is your banner.
+The first thing viewers will probably look at when they land on your profile is your banner.
 The second thing will probably be your channel icon.

 It can also be a good idea to use the same color scheme and visual style in both images.
 Typically, you should use your brand colors.